Is using a cell phone while driving allowed in North Carolina?

 Answer:

-Use of cellular phone while driving is generally not prohibited in North carolina.
-However, drivers younger than 18 are prohibited from using hand held cell phone while driving.
-School bus drivers are also specifically banned from using the cell phone while driving.
-Effective from 12/01/2009, texting while driving is prohibited for all drivers.
-Penalty for the first offense is a fine of $ 25 for traffic infraction.
-The driver gets a traffic ticket.
+In North Carolina, using a cell phone while driving is generally allowed.
+However, drivers under 18 are prohibited from using handheld cell phones.
+Additionally, school bus drivers are banned from using cell phones while driving.
+Since December 1, 2009, texting while driving is illegal for all drivers, with a first offense resulting in a $25 fine and a traffic ticket.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.